FAQs

 If you accept an offer, you must immediately notify the Academic Program Coordinator at the Center for International Studies and turn in the Internship Application Form, Internship Certification and Agreement Form, and General Release Form in order to receive approval to enroll in the internship.

 • The International Studies Internship is offered each semester.
-If you have been able to set up the internship well in advance and have been given approval by the Academic Program Coordinator in the Center for International Studies prior to advance registration, then you may pre‐ register for the class.
-Otherwise, you will have the opportunity to register during the registration period immediately before the semester in which you are to do the internship.
+You must have your internship approved and obtain an override from the Academic Program Coordinator in the Center for International Studies to register for the course.
+You can register any time during the open registration cycles.